 If you suffer from dual diagnosed mental health problems, these problems may intensify during your detox.
 However, the detox clinic may prescribe medications that are legally designed to treat these issues.
 You will also benefit from therapy sessions that likewise attempt to treat underlying mental causes of drug addiction.

-Following detoxification clients are subject to a consultation with a consultant psychiatrist.
+Following detoxification clients are subject to a consultation.
 During the 10-day drug detoxification programme you are subject to 24-hour a day medical observation.
 The amount of support you require during this time depends heavily on the nature of your drug addiction.
 Medications easing withdrawal symptoms are offered during detoxification.
 Our support staff ensure you receive four nutritious meals per day.

 Undergoing A Drug Detox Without A Rehab Programme